Pseudoephedrine: Colombia

 The Colombian government prohibited the trade of pseudoephedrine in 2010.

+Estonia

+Pseudoephedrine is an over-the-counter drug in Estonia.

+Finland

+Pseudoephedrine medicines can only be obtained with a prescription in Finland.

+France

+Pseudoephedrine-containing combination products were available over-the-counter from pharmacies, most commonly with paracetamol, under the brand names "Dolirhume","Actifed Rhyme Jour et Nuit" et al. Products combining pseudoephedrine and ibuprofen or certain antihistamines were also available (e.g. "Rhinadvil").
+However, products containing pseudoephedrine as a single ingredient are not sold.
+In October 2023, the French health department officially warned against the usage of pseudoephedrine for patients with a cold.
+It also suggested the substance's availability could be restricted in the future, pending its pharmaceutical re-evaluation on EU level.

+In December 2024, the government announced pseudoephedrine medicines would henceforth only be obtainable with a prescription.

+Germany

+Various pseudoephedrine-containing products in combination with ibuprofen, aspirin, or antihistamines can be obtained without a prescription upon request at a pharmacy.
+Common names include Aspirin Complex, Reactine Duo, and RhinoPront.
+Products containing pseudoephedrine as a single ingredient are not available.

 Japan

 Medications that contain more than 10% pseudoephedrine are prohibited under the Stimulants Control Law in Japan.

 Mexico

 On 23 November 2007, the use and trade of pseudoephedrine in Mexico was made illegal as it was argued that it was extremely popular as a precursor in the synthesis of methamphetamine.

 Netherlands

 Pseudoephedrine was withdrawn from sale in 1989 due to concerns about adverse cardiac side effects.

 New Zealand

-In New Zealand, pseudoephedrine is currently classified as a Class B Part II controlled drug in the Misuse of Drugs Act 1975, making it illegal to supply or possess except on prescription.
+Since April 2024, pseudoephedrine has been classified as a restricted (pharmacist-only) drug in the Misuse of Drugs Act 1975 which allows the purchase of medicines containing pseudoephedrine from a pharmacist without a prescription.

 Pseudoephedrine, ephedrine, and any product containing these substances, e.g. cold and flu medicines, were first classified in October 2004 as Class C Part III (partially exempted) controlled drugs, due to being the principal ingredient in methamphetamine.
 New Zealand Customs and police officers continued to make large interceptions of precursor substances believed to be destined for methamphetamine production.
 On 9 October 2009, Prime Minister John Key announced pseudoephedrine-based cold and flu tablets would become prescription-only drugs and reclassified as a class B2 drug.
 The law was amended by The Misuse of Drugs Amendment Bill 2010, which passed in August 2011.

+In November 2023, the National-led coalition government announced that the sale of cold medication containing pseudoephedrine would be allowed (as part of the coalition agreement between the National and ACT parties).